....loading

 “With most businesses digitally enabled today, protecting company information and assets is essential for business growth and productivity, to prioritise customer experience and the company brand, attract and retain talented employees, and foster an effective relationship with regulators.”

 Yet finding the talent to manage these priorities remains challenging.
-A recent Deloitte Access Economics report found that “existing digital skills gaps in data science analytics, cyber security tools and coding, among others, cost large Australian businesses $3.1 billion each year”.
+A 2023 Deloitte Access Economics report found that “existing digital skills gaps in data science analytics, cyber security tools and coding, among others, cost large Australian businesses $3.1 billion each year”.
 It also reported that "knowledge of cyber security tools or processes" is one of the top five skills lacking or outdated in business today.

 In light of all this it is no surprise that a survey by McKinsey and Company found that today’s CIOs are heavily involved in strategic decision-making, with the CIO being part of the executive in 65% of companies surveyed.
 Even so, while many leaders know that data is important for the future of their business, the majority are not actually harnessing its power to improve decision velocity and positive outcomes.